MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Copy-PnPFile.md

 # Copy-PnPFile

 ## SYNOPSIS

+> [!TIP]
+> We encourage you to make improvements to this documentation.
+Please navigate to https://github.com/pnp/powershell/blob/dev/documentation/Copy-PnPFile.md to change this file.

 Copies a file or folder to a different location.
 This location can be within the same document library, same site, same site collection or even to another site collection on the same tenant.
 Currently there is a 200MB file size limit for the file or folder to be copied.
 Notice that if copying between sites or to a subsite you cannot specify a target filename, only a folder name.

 ## SYNTAX